What the Hell is a Sin-Eater?

 2. The Postman Always Rings Twice (1946)– Lana Turner and John Garfield.
 Frank is a drifter who soon falls for his boss, Nick’s, wife.
 In true femme fatale style, she convinces him to kill Nick, however things don’t go to plan leading to a fantastic plot twist at the end.

 3. Gaslight (1944)– Ingrid Bergman and Charles Boyer.
-A bad marriage where the husband seeks to drive his wife insane through false accusations, manipulation and psychological trickery.
+A dodgy marriage where the husband seeks to drive his wife insane through false accusations, manipulation and psychological trickery.
+Check out a very young Angela Lansbury as the brazen maid!
 The original ‘gaslighting’.

 4. Touch of Evil (1958)– Charlton Heston and Janet Leigh, directed by Orson Welles.
 Notable for its opening sequence and chilling portrayal of corruption.
-The atmospheric cinematography and moral complexities position it as a quintessential film noir.
+The atmospheric cinematography and moral complexities position it as a quintessential Film Noir.
+(Modern audiences will have to ignore the casting of Charlton Heston as a Mexican character, which seems unpalatable today).

 5. Laura (1944) – Gene Tierney and Dana Andrews.
 The detective investigating the murder of a young woman shot in the face becomes more and more obsessed the deeper he digs.